zremboldt/199-Birds/src/posts/csQuestions.md

 Roughly speaking, a floating point number is only accurate up to about 7 decimal places.
 To get more precise when programming in C, you must use something called double which would give you more precision but requires twice as much memory to store (64 bits).

+With 8 bits you can count up to 256
+With 32 bits you can count up to roughly 4 billion

 ---

 A "Pointer" is just a buzz word for "address on memory". char \* is saying "I want a variable that doesn't store a char, it stores the address of the char."
 That address is just going to be called a pointer.

+---

+TCP/IP
+A pair of protocols.
+"Languages" that computers speak in order to transmit information from one computer to another.
+This is what makes most of the internet today work.

+IP stands for Internet Protocol so an IP address is an Internet Protocol Address.